“No one honest has an easy life, and it’s aching for one that causes the most pain.”James Kidd, Assassins Creed

 “Why is it so hard for you to believe there could be someone out there who wants to love you long enough to understand you?”Him.

 To this day that is the best question anyone has ever asked me.
 Reason being, it is still a question that exists in my head without a good answer.
-I really had to think about one.
+I really had to think about that one.

 And I’ve spent a lot of time and energy seeking answers.
 Questioning why.
 Wondering how.
 Asking what next and then cursing the universe when I came out empty-handed.